MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Raw results

 \subsection{Joint training and test-time training}

 The ``JT'', ``TTT-MMR'', and ``TTT-MMR-Geo'' columns in \crefrange{tab:biomass_R2_seed41}{tab:species_mAP_seed43} were used to create Fig. 7.
+Fig. 8 was generated only with the seed 42 results.
 We additionally underline the result for the best method (horizontal comparison).